In the battle between Magento Commerce vs. Shopify Plus, one thing is certain: these two platforms are pro-level to the max.

 Shopify Plus and Magento Commerce each have license costs to consider and are roughly based on a store’s revenue.
 Magento charges this upfront annually based on ‘gross merchandise value,’ with a minimum of $22k.
 While Shopify Plus charges a minimum fixed rate of $2,000 (plus payment fees) month-to-month.

-Although Shopify Plus developers can charge higher hourly rates than Magento, Shopify is generally cheaper to build.
+Although Shopify Plus developers can charge higher hourly rates than Magento developers, Shopify is generally cheaper to build.
 This is because Shopify Plus, on average, requires less complicated backend and integration work, and customization trends to take less time than Magento, resulting in lower agency costs.
 For Magento, you are looking at anything from $150-500k for building, design and development, while you would see costs of around $60-200k for Shopify.

 When comparing Shopify Plus and Magento management costs, you need to compare hosting, site tweaks and bug fixes, and functionality updates.